Joe Morgan, Hall of Fame second baseman for Cincinnati's Big Red Machine, dies at 77

 Dubbed "Little Joe" because of his 5-foot-7 stature, he had surprising power for his size and regularly got extra bases, recording 449 doubles and 96 triples to go along with 268 home runs.

-He tallied more than 2,500 hits in his 22-year career and was known as a clutch hitter, a reputation he secured when he knocked in Ken Griffey for the game-winning run in Game 7 of the 1975 World Series.
+He tallied more than 2,500 hits in his 22-year career and was known as a clutch hitter, a reputation he secured when he knocked in Ken Griffey to win Game 7 of the 1975 World Series.

 "Joe Morgan did not strike fear into opposing pitchers -- until he made contact," a Hall of Fame remembrance says.
 "After working the count into what usually became a line drive or a base on balls, Morgan took over the game.
 And once on base, few ever negotiated 90 feet any better."

 There was no part of his game that wasn't well honed.
-His keen eye led pitchers to walk him 1,865 times -- more than any player aside from feared sluggers Barry Bonds, Rickey Henderson, Babe Ruth and Ted Williams -- and he was so fleet of foot that he stole 689 bases, placing him No. 11 all time, with an almost 81% success rate.
+His keen eye led pitchers to walk him 1,865 times -- more than any player aside from feared sluggers Barry Bonds, Rickey Henderson, Babe Ruth and Ted Williams -- and he was so fleet of foot that he stole 689 bases (placing him 11th all time) with an almost 81% success rate.

 Among Morgan's many honors were eight straight All-Star seasons from 1972 to 1979, his entire career with the Reds.
 His reliable fielding also earned him five straight Gold Glove Awards, all with the Reds.
-He began serving as a special adviser to the Reds in 2010.
+He began serving as a special adviser to the team in 2010.

 He was also an accomplished announcer